DFgraphics/Afro-Graphics/README.md

 The Text Will Be Text (TWBT) plugin for DFHack allows many improvements to graphics.
 This pack includes optional components to take advantage of TWBT features.
 If you wish to use these components, additional steps need to be taken.
-In all of these steps, the TWBT components need to be installed over normal graphics pack components so that the TWBT content overwrites the regular graphics pack content.
+In all of these steps, the TWBT components need to be installed over the normal graphics pack components so that the TWBT content overwrites the regular graphics pack content.
 It's probably easiest to install the TWBT content into the normal graphics pack folders before then copying those all into your copy of Dwarf Fortress.

 2.1.1 - Installing all the TWBT content:
 To install all the TWBT content,